XMU-Kuangnan-Fang-Team/GENetLib/docs/source/main functions/grid_scalar_ge.rst

 Value
 -------

-The function "grid_scalar_ge" outputs a tuple including training results and optimal parameters of the ScalarGE model.
+The function **grid_scalar_ge** outputs a tuple including training results and optimal parameters of the ScalarGE model.

 - Values of tunning parameters after grid search.